Shaugato/dockerized-dev-env-template/README.md

 ## ✅ Running Tests

-This project includes a small [Pytest](https://docs.pytest.org/) suite that validates the Flask endpoints and the SQL migrations.
-The tests run against a temporary SQLite database so Docker isn't required.
+This project includes a [Pytest](https://docs.pytest.org/) suite that validates the Flask endpoints and the SQL migrations.

 1. **Install dependencies**
    ```bash